ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 The evolution of the opinion of a few individuals is highlighted with color.

-When the interaction network is static, local convergence processes take place and lead to a large number of opinion clusters in the final state, with few macroscopic size opinion clusters and many small size groups: agents with similar opinions may be distant on the network and not be able to communicate.
+When the interaction network is static, local convergence processes take place and lead to a large number of opinion clusters in the final state, with few macroscopic size opinion clusters and many small size groups: __agents with similar opinions may be distant on the network and not be able to communicate__.

-Figure (C), which corresponds to an adaptive network is strikingly in contrast with the static case: no small groups are observed.
+Figure (C), which corresponds to an adaptive network is strikingly in contrast with the static case: __no small groups are observed__.

 The study of Kozma and Barrat showed the following results: